Double Momentum and Error Feedback for Clipping with Fast Rates and Differential Privacy: Clip21-SGD2M: New Method and Theoretical Results

 \subsection{Analysis in the Deterministic Case}

-The next result derives a convergence rate for \algname{Clip21-SGD2M} when $\nabla f_i(x^{t+1},\xi^{t+1}_i) \equiv \nabla f_i(x^t)$ almost surely, i.e., Assumption~\ref{asmp:batch_noise} holds with $\sigma = 0$.
+The next result derives a convergence rate For \algname{Clip21-SGD2M} when $\nabla f_i(x^{t},\xi^{t}_i) \equiv \nabla f_i(x^{t})$ almost surely, i.e., Assumption~\ref{asmp:batch_noise} holds with $\sigma = 0$.

 \begin{restatable}[Simplified]{theorem}{theoremdeterministic} Let Assumptions \ref{asmp:smoothness} and \ref{asmp:batch_noise} with $\sigma = 0$ hold.
-Let $B\eqdef\max_i\|\nabla f_i(x^0)\| > 3\tau$ and $\Delta \ge f(x^0) - f^*.$ Then, for any constant $\hat{\beta}\in (0,1]$, there exists a stepsize $\gamma\le \min\{\nicefrac{1}{12L}, \nicefrac{\tau}{12BL}\}$ and momentum parameter $\beta=4L\gamma$ such that the iterates of \algname{Clip21-SGD2M} (Algorithm \ref{alg:Clip-SGDM}) converge with the rate
+Let $B\eqdef\max_i\|\nabla f_i(x^0)\| > 3\tau$ and $\Delta \ge f(x^0) - f^*.$ Then, For any constant $\hat{\beta}\in (0,1]$, there exists a stepsize $\gamma\le \min\{\nicefrac{1}{12L}, \nicefrac{\tau}{12BL}\}$ and momentum parameter $\beta=8L\gamma$ such that the iterates of \algname{Clip21-SGD2M} (Algorithm \ref{alg:Clip-SGDM}) converge with the rate

-Moreover, after at most $\frac{2B}{\hat{\beta}\tau}$ iterations, the clipping will eventually be turned off for all workers. \end{restatable} \begin{proof}[Proof sketch] The proof of Theorem~\ref{th:theorem_deterministic} (and all following ones) relies on a similar Lyapunov function that is used by \citet{fatkhullin2024momentum} in the analysis of \algname{EF21M}:
+Moreover, after at most $\frac{2B}{\hat{\beta}\tau}$ iterations, the clipping will eventually be turned off For all workers. \end{restatable} {\it Proof sketch} The proof of \Cref{th:theorem_deterministic} (and all subsequent theorems) relies on a carefully constructed Lyapunov function: